Help Limit Dock Construction

 The Conservation Easement that Signature Communities wants to count in the shoreline calculation of wet slips is a mangrove forest north and adjacent to the Dunes Community.
 The mangrove forest was set aside because scrub habitat was destroyed in the process of building the Dunes development.
 The mangrove forest is an estuary.
 It is a nursery for fish and a rookery for birds.
 This forest could never be developed (even before it was set aside as a conservation easement) because mangroves are protected by state law.

 The easement has been used by Signature three times to get favors from the government.
 The first time was as mitigation for scrub habitat destruction.
-The second time was to get an Environmental Resource Permit from the South Florida Water Management District to build the marina, and the third time was to get a Submerged Land Lease from the Board of Trustees of the Internal Improvement Trust Fund (ie. Governor Crist and his cabinet) to build the marina.
-Although Signature has not yet submitted its application to the County to begin construction of the marina, Signature wants a 49-wet slip marina, not a 28 wet slip marina.
-If the conservation easement land can be counted in the wet slip calculation, Signature will be granted the larger marina.
+The second time was to get an Environmental Resource Permit from the South Florida Water Management District to build the marina, and the third time was to get a Submerged Land Lease from the Board of Trustees of the Internal Improvement Trust Fund (i.e..
+Governor Crist and his cabinet) to build the marina.
+Although Signature has not yet submitted its application to the County to begin construction of the marina, Signature wanted a 49-wet slip marina, not a 28 wet slip marina.
+If the conservation easement land could be counted in the wet slip calculation, Signature would be granted the larger marina.

 Definition of "Conservation Easement"